Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 ***Daniel Hoeff, bodyguard to Tarzan or whatever***

-Run done, sparring done, morning slab...done.
-One last set of bent-over rows, some lighter accessory work to cool down a bit...and that was his work put in and his free time earned.
+Run done, sparring done, morning slab... done.
+One last set of bent-over rows, some lighter accessory work to cool down a bit... and that was his work put in and his free time earned.
 He’d *really* been enjoying his caveman time with Julian lately, too.
 Good sparring partner!

 "Fuckin’ *good* workout today," the huge Tarzan enthused.
 "You gonna be crashing in the basement tonight?
 Or are you and Xiù scheming again?"